 - If your business profile is already connected to Hootsuite and authenticated with Facebook, you are not impacted by this change and are good to go.

 - If you have a personal Instagram profile, consider converting to a business profile.
 If you choose to stay with a personal profile, the API migration will require you to reconnect on or after March 23.
 After this date, any posts scheduled to publish will fail to send notifications until the profile is reconnected.
 See below for a full list of reduced functionality for personal profiles in Hootsuite’s products.

 How to convert a personal Instagram profile into a business profile

 Personal profiles using the Hootsuite mobile app for iOS should also update to the latest version of the app.

-- If you have a business profile connected to Hootsuite, but it’s not authenticated with Facebook, you will need to reconnect on February 28.
+- If you have a business profile connected to Hootsuite, but it’s not authenticated with Facebook, you will need to reconnect on or after March 23.
 If you don't authenticate with Facebook, your profile will be subject to the same limitations as personal profiles.